- About the College

 - As a courtesy, the Library sends overdue notices when materials are not returned by the due date.
 Students are responsible for overdue items regardless of whether they received an overdue notice or not.

-- Students who lose or damage library materials must pay the replacement cost, plus a $15 replacement processing fee.
-The replacement cost for lost or damaged library materials will be determined at point of purchase.
-The replacement cost for slides is $5 each.
+- Students who lose or damage library materials must pay the market value replacement cost, plus a $15 processing fee.

 v.
 Wi-Fi and Computers

-The Library provides Wi-Fi and has several outlet stations for students to plug-in their personal notebook computers.
-In addition, the Library has four public terminals equipped with Internet and Microsoft Word.
+The Library provides Wi-Fi and has several outlet stations for students to plug-in their personal notebook computers and handheld devices.
+In addition, the Library has four public terminals equipped with internet and Microsoft Word.
 Students are permitted to check their personal email and write papers on these computers, but due to the limited number of public terminals, priority will be given to students who wish to conduct research.

 vi.
 Computer Policy

 The purpose of this section is to establish the rules that govern the appropriate use of the Library computers.
-This policy ensures access and safeguards the rights of all persons using the Library computers.
 The Library reserves the right to monitor its computer resources to protect the integrity of the computing systems, to track problems, and to insure equal and appropriate access to all Library users.
-The Library expects a certain level of responsibility and courtesy by all Library users.
 All computer stations should be used in a responsible manner, respecting the rights of others, and abiding by the local and federal laws.
 Students should also observe the Information Technology policies in this handbook.

 Library research by enrolled students is granted the highest priority.
 Recreational use and personal communications are given the lowest priority.
 The Library staff has the right to ask students using the equipment for non-classroom related activities to vacate a computer station for another student who needs it for educational research use.